simonw/til/docker/docker-compose-for-django-development.md

     depends_on:
       - database
 ```
 The `db` container runs PostGIS.
+It uses a named volume to persist PostgreSQL data in between container restarts.

 The `web` container runs the Django development server, built using the custom `Dockerfile.dev` Dockerfile.

 The `migrations` container simply runs the apps migrations and then terminates - with `depends_on` used to ensure that migrations run after the hdatabase server starts and before the web server.

 The `container_name: myapp` field on the `web` container is a convenience which means you can later run commands like this: